murrego7/7Learnings-CodeChallenge/README.md

 > It is a good practice to normalize features when these are in different scales.
 Nonetheless, after evaluating the models, I get to the conclusion that this is not necessary in this case.

 ## Modeling and evaluation
-I will predict whether will snow tomorrow 13 years ago using two different models Logistic Regression and Random Forest, but also I will apply a Grid Search to the Logistic model.
+I will predict whether will snow tomorrow 13 years ago using two different models Logistic Regression and Random Forest with Grid Search, but also I will apply a Grid Search to the Logistic model.

 > *Metric for evaluation*: Since this is a binary **classification** problem, I will choose the ROC score.